Investment diversification: how it works and why it’s important

 By Jamie Viceconte, Head of Investment Product | Citizens Wealth Management

-Jamie joined Citizens Wealth Management in 2022 and is responsible for the curation and management of the investment product suite of ETFs and Mutual Funds, and portfolio models constructed with these products.
+Jamie joined Citizens Wealth Management in 2022 and is responsible for the curation and management of the investment product suite of ETFs and mutual funds, and portfolio models constructed with these products.
 As a strategic partner, he has over 30 years of experience in financial markets focused on a broad array of public and private equity and fixed income products.

 "Don't put all your eggs in one basket."

 Diversification in investing is a strategy to reduce portfolio risk and volatility by allocating your investments across various asset classes.
 Asset classes are defined broadly as equity, debt, or cash.
-We can also define asset classes by company size and geography.
+You can also define asset classes by company size and geography.
 Real assets like commodities or real estate, or other uncorrelated asset classes are often referred to as alternative asset classes.

 For example, an investor could have a mix of large cap equities, bonds, international stock funds, and cash reserves.
 If one of those asset categories experiences a downturn, the other assets can help to mitigate the negative impact to overall portfolio performance.